The following are limitations specific to the

 TABLES statement to force the cluster to pick up

 effect on data operations; however, it is supported for

-MySQL Cluster cannot produce a binlog for tables having
+MySQL Cluster cannot produce a binary log for tables

-Only the following schema operations are logged in a cluster binlog which is not on the mysqld executing the statement:
+Only the following schema operations are logged in a cluster binary log which is not on the mysqld executing the statement: